This should fix the exception mentioned in : https://github.com/Askannz/optimus-manager/issues/109#issuecomment-707358215

 optimus-manager --switch nvidiato switch to the Nvidia GPU

-optimus-manager --switch intelto switch to the Intel GPU and power the Nvidia GPU off
+optimus-manager --switch integratedto switch to the integrated GPU and power the Nvidia GPU off

 WARNING : Switching mode automatically logs you out, so make sure you save your work and close all your applications before doing so.

-Auto-logout is supported for Gnome, KDE Plasma, Xfce, Deepin, i3, Openbox, AwesomeWM, and bspwm.
+Auto-logout is supported for Gnome, KDE Plasma, LXDE, Deepin, Xfce, i3, Openbox, AwesomeWM, bspwm and dwm.
 You can disable it in the configuration file.
 In that case, the GPU switch will not be effective until the next login.

 You can also specify which GPU you want to be used by default when the system boots, by setting